 If I were to group failure into types, there would be four primary categories:

 1- The first is the kind that destroys the individual utterly such they turn inwards and self-destruct.
 This category is less common and is rarely recoverable, though some infinitesimal few go against all odds and find their way out, making of themselves that redemption story we all love so much for its rarity.

 2- The second would be the kind that leads to overconfidence, the kind of confidence comes when one has been hit square in the face and survived and now believes they can take on anything.
 The second seems to be most common among the younger crowd, those who lack sufficient life experience to know what they are actually up against, and fools like myself who once upon a time actually enjoyed a good fight.

 3- The third would be the kind humbles the individual such they accept their limitations and either set to making the best of constraints or to expand their personal capacities in some more modest fashion.
 This category is by far the most prevalent, with the vast majority of humanity settling to their most comfortable “norm”, finding a place where they can balance effort, Risk aversion and progress while no longer seeking to push too far beyond themselves.

 And then there is:

-The secret to major success however, is that the fourth category of failure, the kind leads to truly meaningful careers and lives, is only possible through some combination of two or more of the first three categories, no matter who you are, what you are seeking to accomplish, no matter what you have or where you come from.
-This is because getting to the fourth category of failure, the kind overcoming allows us to go on and make individual, family, community and even civilization as a whole kind of contributions, is only possible when we take a long hard, uncomfortable look at ourselves.
+The secret to major success, however, is that the fourth category of failure, the kind leads to truly meaningful careers and lives, is only possible through some combination of two or more of the first three categories, no matter who you are, what you are seeking to accomplish, no matter what you have or where you come from.
+This is because getting to the fourth category of failure, the kind of overcoming allows us to go on and make the individual, family, community, and even civilization as a whole kind of contributions is only possible when we take a long hard, uncomfortable look at ourselves.